Exp8bits/PwnTheBugs/GraphQL/Hacking_GraphQL.md

 ---

-# GraphQL Exploitation Scenarios
+# GraphQL Exploitation scenarios

-## Important Notes:
+## Important notes:
 - If you want to include quotation marks inside a string, you need to use `\"` instead of `"` to avoid conflicts.
 - To add special characters like `"` or `\n`, use the backslash `\`.
 - If the string inside the query contains quotation marks, escape them with `\`.